Furnace Maintenance & Cleaning

 When to Change the Furnace Filter?

 A dirty filter will result in all sorts of efficiency and performance issues, and you can avoid them by checking or changing your filter, but it varies on what type of furnace filter you have.
-Other filter requires a change every few months, while some can be cleaned or replaced less frequently.
+Another filter requires a change every few months, while some can be cleaned or replaced less frequently.
 Our local heating & cooling technicians in Oregon, Washington, and Las Vegas, NV can explain and show you how to clean or change it yourself or do it for you during your yearly furnace maintenance visit.

 Dirt is the biggest offender of your home or business HVAC system.
 It can waste fuel and damage your heating system’s ability to perform.
-The three parts of your furnace that must be kept clean are the blower, filter, and the blower motor.
+The three parts of your furnace that must be kept clean are the blower, filter, and blower motor.
 While the major cleaning requires the touch of an HVAC expert, there are some simple things you can do in between maintenance appointments:

 - Clean The Vents

 Debris and dust formed in the vents will cause blocked air flow, but it is easy enough to clean the surface debris.
 Just remove the vent cover and clean the inside using a vacuum extension.
-Consider our Bend technicians, Eugene HVAC technicians, Portland heating & cooling techs, and Salem heating contractors to handle your air duct cleaning for a thorough cleaning of your homes air duct system and vents.
+Consider our Bend technicians, Eugene HVAC technicians, Portland heating & cooling techs, and Salem heating contractors to handle your air duct cleaning for thorough cleaning of your home’s air duct system and vents.

 - Clean Air Filter

-The furnace filters primary task is to catch dirt, dust, and other debris before it goes into the blower.
+The furnace filter’s primary task is to catch dirt, dust, and other debris before it goes into the blower.
 The kind of furnace filter and how much you run your furnace will determine the frequency and cleaning method.
 For instance, a reusable filter can be easily rinsed out, but if the filter appears completely clogged, you should consider replacing it.

 - Clean the Blower